mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 The first application type resembles a fraud transaction scenario where targets are rare events that cost 10 times more units when missed vs false alarms.
 With `app2`, we assume that targets are just as rare as non-targets but now miss costs are only 2.5 times higher than false alarm costs. `app3` is yet another version expressed as an error rate.

-Going back to equation 1 in part 1, the key is that theta depends on the ratio between the cost-weighted prevalence probabilities.
+From [equation 1.1]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#rule-1-1), the key is that theta depends on the ratio between the cost-weighted prevalence probabilities.
 That ratio remains the same if we change prevalence and adjust error-costs accordingly, and vice versa.

 The range of $\theta$ values shown on the graph depends on the application parameters that fit our case.
 In practice, a range of (-5 to 5) is wide enough because rare events often have Cmiss larger than Cfa, which prevents $$\frac{p(\omega_0)*Cfa}{p(\omega_1)*Cmiss}$$ from reaching extreme values. [todo: Bring quote from one of the NIST SRE papers].